 - 2. Other high-risk groups: Diabetes is a disease that brings with it many serious health challenges that disproportionately affects certain groups of Canadians including African, Arab, Asian, Hispanic, and South Asian.
 While the quality standards include high-risk groups as a risk factor for diabetes, they do not provide guidance on how the quality standards can be implemented differently among high-risk groups, based on their unique priorities and needs.
 Improvements in diabetes management and care means that everyone has access to culturally relevant care when and where they need it.
 Culturally appropriate tools need to be developed in collaboration with high-risk groups to support them in preventing diabetes and its complications.
 For instance, healthy behavioural interventions, such as healthy eating interventions need to be inclusive of all cultural dietary patterns to make it easier for people to adopt a healthy and culturally appropriate diet. - 3.
-Patient-centered care: Diabetes Canada supports quality statement 1, which supports selfmanagement education and support: "People with type 1 diabetes and their family and caregivers are offered an individualized, structured self-management education and support program at diagnosis and on an ongoing basis."
-However, it should be highlighted that the structured self-management education and support programs will be patient-centered.
-Patient-centered care ensures that the care provided to people living with diabetes is respectful and responsive to individual patient preferences, needs, and values, while ensuring that patient values guide all clinical decisions. - 4.
-Type 1 diabetes complications: The quality indicators section, "Indicators That Can Be Measured Using Provincial Data," lists pancreatitis as a complication of type 1 diabetes.
-Pancreatitis is not a type 1 diabetes complication and should therefore be removed from the quality indicators section. - 5.
-Access to medications, devices, and supplies: People living with diabetes should have appropriate and equitable access to the medications, devices, and supplies that best suits their clinical needs and personal context, including insulins, medications to reduce risk of complications, devices to deliver the medication, a continuous glucose monitor (CGM), Flash Glucose Monitor, or SMBG strips.
-Access to the right medications, devices, supplies, and services with appropriate education and support, helps people living with diabetes achieve optimal health outcomes.
+Diabetes Canada supports the reduction of risk through individually tailored prevention plans jointly described by a patient and their health care team.
+We recommend emphasizing accessing prevention programs based on the University of Pittsburg's "Diabetes Prevention Program", which has been demonstrated to achieve reductions in the incidence of diabetes. - 4.
+Quality statement 2, reducing the risk of type 2 diabetes: Throughout the quality statement 2 section, reducing the risk of type 2 diabetes, the concept of prevention is often paired with the concept of slowing down the progression of diabetes, which is appropriate.
+To remain consistent throughout the section, we recommend that the phrase "type 2 diabetes prevention plan" be amended to "plan to prevent and/or slow the progression of type 2 diabetes." - 5.
+Patient-centered care: Diabetes Canada supports quality statement 5, which promotes the development of self-management programs: "People with type 2 diabetes and their caregivers collaborate with their care providers to create a tailored self-management program with the goal of enhancing their skills and confidence so that they can be actively involved in their own care."
+However, it should be highlighted that the self-management programs will be patient-centered.
+Patient-centered care ensures that the care provided to people living with diabetes is respectful and responsive to individual patient preferences, needs, and values, while ensuring that patient values guide all clinical decisions.

-1300 - 522 University Avenue, Toronto, ON, M5G 2R5 Call us: 1-800-BANTING (226-8464) Diabetes.ca
+1300 - 522 University Avenue, Toronto, ON, M5G 2R5 Call us: 1-800-BANTING (226-8464)